Ganeshh06/Ganeshh06/README.md

 ## 👨‍💻 About Me

-I’m Abhisek Prajapati, a passionate developer from India who loves turning ideas into real-world applications.
+I’m Ganesh Prajapati, a passionate developer from India who loves turning ideas into real-world applications.
 From responsive websites to full-stack projects, I enjoy learning new technologies, solving challenging problems, and building software that makes a difference.

 ### ✨ Highlights